Picovoice/rhino/README.md

 specific domain.
 Smart home, appliances, infotainment systems, command and control for mobile applications, etc are a few examples.
 The current solutions use a domain-specific natural language understanding (NLU) engine on top of a generic speech recognition system.
-This approach is computationally expensive and if not delegated to cloud services requires significant CPU and memory for on-device implementation.
+This approach is computationally expensive and if not delegated to cloud services requires significant CPU and memory for an on-device implementation.

-Rhino solves this problem by providing tightly-coupled speech recognition and NLU engine that are jointly optimized for a specific domain (use case).
+Rhino solves this problem by providing a tightly-coupled speech recognition and NLU engine that are jointly optimized for a specific domain (use case).
 Rhino is quite lean and can even run on small embedded processors (think ARM Cortex-M or fixed-point DSPs) with very limited RAM (as low as 100 KB) making it ideal for resource-constrained IoT applications.